 - Place 3-4 mint leaves in the bottom of a collins glass

-- Add the simple syrup and lightly stir
+- Add the simple syrup and gently stir

 - Fill the glass with ice cubes and pour over the rum